-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2022 AND 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2023 AND 2022

-16. CONTINGENCY
+16. CONTINGENCIES

 The Company was named in a lawsuit filed in October 2020 (the "Action") by Avalos y Abogados, S.C. ("Avalos"), former legal counsel for Minera Santa Remy S.A. de C.V. ("Santa Remy"), which resigned as legal counsel in January 2020.
 Avalos seeks to recover an alleged debt owing under invoices issued to Santa Remy.
 In conjunction with the lawsuit, a prejudgment garnish order was served on the Company which resulted in \$388,560 being held by the BC Supreme Court pending the outcome of the lawsuit.
 The total claim made by Avalos is \$388,480.
 This amount has been recorded in the records of the Company.
-The claim is pending final settlement.
+In October 2023, the Company recovered funds held by court in the amount of \$79,238.
+The lawsuit is pending final settlement.

-During the year ended June 30, 2022, the Company had certain mineral concession from its Tepal Project transferred to a third party individual without the Company's knowledge or consent.
-See Note 8.
+During the year ended June 30, 2022, the Company had certain mineral concession from its Tepal Project transferred to a third-party individual without the Company's knowledge or consent (see Note 8).

-17. SUBSEQUENT EVENTS
+17. SUBSEQUENT EVENT

-Subsequent to June 30, 2022 the following events occurred:
+Subsequent to June 30, 2023, the following events occurred: